harvesthq/platform/basecamp.md

 The Harvest platform enables any web developer to bring time tracking into their application in less than an hour.
 The completed integration is not only easy to implement, it achieves a very seamless integration experience for the end-user.
-A Basecamp user will be able to track time to a Basecamp card.
+A Basecamp user will be able to track time to a Basecamp todo.

 * Watch a demo: http://www.youtube.com/watch?v=3XvwvhWirU0
 * You can also create a free Harvest trial for testing: https://www.getharvest.com/signup